sumimakito/sumimakito/README.md

 ## Sponsors

-<iframe src="https://github.com/sponsors/sumimakito/button" title="Sponsor sumimakito" height="32" width="114" style="border: 0; border-radius: 6px;"></iframe>

-Whether you simply love what I build, rely on my code for your success, or require direct consultation or priority access, choosing a sponsorship tier is the perfect way to invest in my ongoing work.
+Whether you simply love what I build, rely on my code for your success, or require direct consultation or priority access, [sponsoring](https://github.com/sponsors/sumimakito) would be the perfect way to support me.
 But it's okay to just be friends—thank you for being part of the community!

 **"Thank you"** to all my sponsors!
 Every bit matters.